EE offers two types of Pay Monthly plan: EE Smart and EE Essential. Find out how the plans compare for data, speeds and Swappable Benefits.

-After your new mobile phone arrives from EE, head over to this online form.
-Here, you can enter your PAC Code and submit it to EE.
-Once you’ve done this, your phone number transfer will normally be scheduled for the next working day.
+After your new mobile phone or SIM card arrives from EE, use this online form to submit your PAC.
+Once you’ve done this, your phone number transfer will normally be scheduled by EE for the next working day.

 For a step-by-step guide on moving your phone number to EE, please select your current mobile network from the drop down menu below:

 |How does EE Smart differ from EE Essential?||

 An EE Smart plan will normally be more expensive than an EE Essential plan.
 It will give you the following additional features that are not available on EE Essential: